-In my writing about sanctuary, there’s a few terms that I like to use as shorthand for larger concepts:
+In my writing about sanctuary, there are a few terms that I like to use as shorthand for larger concepts:

 When I talk about abundance, I am referring to a positive mindset that we already have what we truly need.
 So much of life is perception, and sometimes it’s easy to start focusing on all of the things we lack, whether it’s in our upbringing, our education, our resources, our time, or myriad other things.
 Abundance sees through that perception and causes us to be aware of the blessings all around us.

-These are some of what I call sanctuary practices and creating sanctuary for ourselves fosters these good things in life.
+We each need a sanctuary practice because creating sanctuary for ourselves fosters good things in life.
 Sanctuary is how, by creating peace around us, peace is inspired within us.
 And from there, we can bring the very best of what is within us to the people we love.
 To me, this is the good life — the sanctuary life.